SHARE

 How to Become a Manager

 Product managers are best understood as specialized project managers.
-This means the path to product management is broadly similar to the project management path, with a few crucial details.
+This means the path to product management is broadly similar to the project management career path, with a few crucial details.

 Build a foundation of technical skills